Jacob Mudenda

-Jacob Francis Nzwidamilimo Mudenda is the current Speaker of the National Assembly of Zimbabwe and a member of the Zimbabwe African National Union - Patriotic Front (ZANU-PF).
+Jacob Francis Nzwidamilimo Mudenda is the current Speaker of the National Assembly of Zimbabwe and Secretary General of the Zimbabwe African National Union - Patriotic Front (ZANU-PF).
 A longtime schoolteacher and lawyer, Mudenda joined the Zimbabwe political scene after it gained independence from the British in 1980.
 Mudenda is well known for his relationship with former Zimbabwe president, Robert Mugabe, along with the rise and fall of his political career after the Willowgate scandal.

 Background

 Jacob Francis Mudenda was born in Zimbabwe.
 Mudenda earned numerous degrees before joining the workforce.
 Mudenda earned a Bachelor of Arts degree from the University of South Africa while majoring in English and education.
 He followed this degree by achieving his Bachelor of Laws honour degree from the University of Zimbabwe.
 In addition, he went back to school a third time to receive a Postgraduate Diploma in Law from the University of Zimbabwe.
 After gaining his second diploma from the University of Zimbabwe, Mudenda went on to practice law and teach in Zimbabwe until his decision to enter politics.